-Category Enhanced Wildfire Strategy HFTD COTP Risks Addressed Tier(s) ROW/Off Enhanced Research and Development of All Both Structure and/or Inspection Drone Use for Structural, Equipment Failure Equipment, and Right of Way Vegetation to Conductor Inspections Contact Contact by Foreign Object
+Category Enhanced Wildfire Strategy No. HFTD COTP Risks Addressed & Title Tier(s) ROW/Off Enhanced 8.
+Research and Development of All Both Structure and/or Equipment Inspection Drone Use for Structural, Failure Vegetation to Equipment, and ROW Conductor Contact Inspections Contact by Foreign Object

 Strategy Description: WAPA is currently evaluating the feasibility of using UAV inspections in the SNR.
 These inspections could be implemented for the COTP.
 This activity focuses on research into the use of drones for inspections of all COTP, facilities, assets, equipment, and the ROW as they offer several potential inspection capacity improvements.
 UAVs are capable of close-order aerial inspections of transmission towers and conductors, communication sites, and existing and potential ROW encroachments.
-Drones can also provide more precise, repeatable data based on geographic positioning system (GPS) coordinates.
-The use of UAVs may also provide the opportunity to improve the accuracy and frequency of inspections and resulting records, and reduce potential safety hazards conventionally associated with transmission line climbing inspections.
+Drones can also provide more precise, repeatable data based on Geographic Positioning System (GPS) coordinates.
+The use of UAVs may also provide the opportunity to improve the accuracy and frequency of inspections and resulting records and reduce potential safety hazards conventionally associated with transmission line climbing inspections.